kiart-tantasi/spring-boot-growthbook/README.md

 - Once got endpoint, Put it in `application*.properties` as `growthbook.endpoint=<your-endpoint>`

+- Create an experiment with key `first-exp` and Link it with a feature flag as described in instructions

 - Start app and you can try these endpoints
     - Allocate variant for a user
       ```